-- Hosted the annual Pooch Parade in 2019 with over 500 attendees. - Engaged the Hart Senior Center leadership in planning efforts to bring senior focused programming to the park surrounding the Center-including a weekly lunch hour featuring live music-laying the groundwork for implementation in 2021.
+- With a one year reprieve in 2020, have hosted the annual Pooch Parade since 2019, which draws over 500 attendees. - Engaged the Hart Senior Center leadership in planning efforts to bring senior focused programming to the park surrounding the Center-including a weekly lunch hour featuring live music-laying the groundwork for implementation in 2022.